mikebharris/understandinggoreceivers/README.md

-# Understanding Go Recveivers and their constructs
+# Understanding Go Receivers and their constructs

 I had confused myself about using Receivers and the difference between using pointer receivers and non-pointer receivers in different types of context.